 Moving Into Your New Home?

 1) Arrange for your insurance cover over the property.
-Most contracts for the sale of residential property include terms that the Buyer is responsible for taking out sufficient insurance cover over the property, with the insurance policy to commence from the Contract Date.
-Although this step may seem like common sense, occasionally this will be […]
+Most contracts for the sale of the residential property include terms that the Buyer is responsible for taking out sufficient insurance cover over the property, with the insurance policy to commence from the Contract Date.
+Although this step may seem like common sense, occasionally this will […]

 Moving Into Your New Home?